LukeShortCloud/rootpages/src/automation/ansible.rst

 -  arguments = Arguments that should be supplied to the executable.
 -  days\_of\_week = A list of weekdays to run the task.
--  description = A uesful description for the purpose of the task.
+-  description = A useful description for the purpose of the task.
 -  enabled = Set the task to be enabled or not.
 -  executable = The command the task should run.
 -  frequency = The frequency to run the command.